Meet Our Team

 Instructor and COO

-In addition to his professional experience, David is an Instructor and Ph.D.
-Candidate at Georgia State University.
-His research focuses on police training, education, and policy, and he expects to defend his dissertation in 2023.
-He is a National Institute of Justice LEADS Scholar and a Doctoral Fellow of the Academy of Criminal Justice Sciences.
-David earned his masters degree in Public Administration from Kennesaw State University, where he was named the 2016 Outstanding Masters Scholar of the Year; and he earned his bachelors degree in Criminology from the University of West Georgia.
+In addition to his leadership roles, Dr. Snively is an Affiliate Instructor of Criminology and Criminal Justice at Georgia State University in Atlanta, Georgia.
+His research focuses on police training and education requirements, as well as diversity, representation, and equity in policing.
+He is a National Institute of Justice LEADS Scholar and a Doctoral Fellow of the Academy of Justice Sciences, and he was named the 2016 Master’s Scholar of the Year by Kennesaw State University.

 Trent Lindgren